Hacker0x01/docs.hackerone.com/docs/programs/submission.md

 Option | Details
 ------ | -------
-Rating or CVSS Score | Hackers can choose to rate the severity of their vulnerability by using the CVSS calculator or by marking it as *None, Low, Medium, High,* or *Critical* based on their own judgment. <br><br>*This is the default option and is recommended for most users&.
+Rating or CVSS Score | Hackers can choose to rate the severity of their vulnerability by using the CVSS calculator or by marking it as *None, Low, Medium, High,* or *Critical* based on their own judgment. <br><br>*This is the default option and is recommended for most users.
 CVSS Score Only | Hackers can only use the CVSS calculator to rate the severity of the vulnerability. <br><br>*This is recommended only for interacting with hackers that understand CVSS*.